limeg/30-Day-SOC-Challenge/Days_11-13/README.md

 A brute force attack is a trial-and-error method used to guess login credentials or encryption keys.
 Attackers automate this process, trying endless combinations until one works.

-It’s repetitive, noisy, and usually easy to detect — if you know what to look for.
+It’s repetitive, noisy, and usually easy to detect, if you know what to look for.

 ### 🧱 Types of Brute Force Attacks